Prevention of neurogenic claudication and other symptoms of spinal stenosis

 - Risk Factors

-Neurogenic claudication — or limping related to a nerve issue — is a common symptom of spinal stenosis, or narrowing, in the lower spine.
+Neurogenic claudication, or limping related to a nerve issue, is a common symptom of narrowing in the lower spine (spinal stenosis).
 This can be one of the most debilitating symptoms that accompanies this condition because it directly affects your ability to do the things you love, like spending time with your family or just being able to cook a meal.

-If you have been diagnosed with spinal stenosis and are trying to prevent the development of neurogenic claudication, or stop it from worsening, knowing about the causes and risk factors of this condition can be beneficial.
-Make sure to consult your primary physician about any lifestyle changes or treatments you decide to undertake.
+If you have been diagnosed with spinal stenosis and are trying to prevent the development of neurogenic claudication, or stop it from worsening, reading about the causes and risk factors of this condition through the information in the following article can be beneficial.
+Make sure to consult your doctor about any lifestyle changes or treatments you decide to undertake.

 Causes of neurogenic claudication

-Spinal stenosis occurs when a part of the spine — like a disc or joint — becomes displaced and causes narrowing.
-This is commonly related to degenerative spinal conditions like spinal arthritis or degenerative disc disease.
-Congenital conditions and tumors can also cause spinal stenosis in rarer cases.
+Spinal stenosis occurs when a part of the spine, like a disc or joint, becomes displaced and causes narrowing.
+This is commonly related to degenerative spine conditions like spinal arthritis or degenerative disc disease.
+Congenital conditions and tumors can also cause spinal stenosis in rare cases.

-Symptoms occur when this narrowing puts pressure on the spinal cord or an exiting nerve root; this can result in both local pain or irritation and radiating symptoms to the extremities.
-A compressed nerve from stenosis in the lower spine can cause symptoms like neurogenic claudication in the hips, buttocks and legs.
+Symptoms occur when this narrowing puts pressure on the spinal cord or an exiting nerve root, which can result in both local pain or irritation and radiating symptoms to the extremities.
+A compressed nerve from narrowing in the lower spine can cause symptoms like neurogenic claudication in the hips, buttocks and legs.
 The pain, muscle weakness and cramping associated with it can have a severe effect on mobility and produce the limping that gives this symptom its name.

 Many of the spinal conditions that cause spinal stenosis occur because of deterioration that takes place during the natural aging process.
-Years of wear and tear can take a toll on the neck and back, causing the spine to degenerate.
+Years of strain on the spine can take a toll on the neck and back, causing the spine to degenerate and present symptoms like neurogenic claudication.
 While the natural aging process happens to everyone, you can take action to potentially slow degenerative changes by being aware of certain risk factors that can accelerate their development.
 Here are some proven ways to maintain your overall spine health: